jennahopkins/DATA399-Final-Project/README.md

 * LANDFIRE (Landscape Fire and Resource Management Planning Tools)
 * PRISM (Parameter-elevation Regressions on Independent Slopes Model)

-Raw data files are too big to be stored on GitHub, and can be found in this Google Drive folder: https://drive.google.com/drive/folders/1ywLNy2Vk8i748Z1bfy3FXhVBVB3FLQhz?usp=sharing
+Raw data files are too big to be stored on GitHub, and can be found in [this Google Drive folder](https://drive.google.com/drive/folders/1ywLNy2Vk8i748Z1bfy3FXhVBVB3FLQhz?usp=sharing).

 ## Repository Structure